DuraiRajSaravanan/Training_Pramati/Knime.md

 Reference : [https://www.knime.com/services](https://www.knime.com/services)

-### Marketing material and Educational material :
+- **Marketing material and Educational material :**

 Access to the full KNIME course materials for in-company use in order to educate your technical team.
 We also provide access to KNIME marketing materials.

-### Users can visually create data flows (or pipelines)
+- **Users can visually create data flows (or pipelines): **

-### Selectively execute some or all analysis steps, and later inspect the results, models, and interactive views
+- **Selectively execute some or all analysis steps, and later inspect the results, models, and interactive views**

-### Plugins can be added to increase functionality
+- **Plugins can be added to increase functionality**

-### Support differents types of database(through JDBC or native connectors: SQLite, SQL Server, MySQL, PostgreSQL, Vertica and H2)
+- **Support differents types of database(through JDBC or native connectors: SQLite, SQL Server, MySQL, PostgreSQL, Vertica and H2)**

-### Additional plugins allows the integration of methods for Text mining, Image mining, as well as time series analysis.
+- **Additional plugins allows the integration of methods for Text mining, Image mining, as well as time series analysis.**

-### KNIMEs core-architecture allows processing of large data volumes that are only limited by the available hard disk space (not limited to the available RAM).
-E.g. KNIME allows analysis of 300 million customer addresses, 20 million cell images and 10 million molecular structures.
+- **KNIMEs core-architecture allows processing of large data volumes that are only limited by the available hard disk space (not limited to the available RAM).
+E.g. KNIME allows analysis of 300 million customer addresses, 20 million cell images and 10 million molecular structures.**

 ## Cons of KNIME :